 When someone writes a check and presents it to a bank or retailer, and does so knowing that their bank accounts can’t cover it, they’re committing a crime known as check fraud.
-Passing a bad check could be defended in court by claiming “you didn’t know” if the condition can’t prove intent.
+Passing a bad check could be defended in court by claiming “you didn’t know” if the condition can’t prove intent if you have a good Criminal defense Pittsburgh.
 This is because passing a bad check can be unintentional, and rather, a consequence of poor or irresponsible banking practice.
 On the other hand, there are plenty of instances of intentional check fraud, which range from petty to white collar.
 What happens to a person who intentionally writes a fraudulent check?
 Continue reading to discover.

 Intentional and Understanding